 The Truckee Riverwalk costs you nothing although you may be tempted by the shops as well as the other commercial establishments there.
 For exercise try kayaking, enjoy the green spaces and the music, live and recorded.

 Along the banks of the scenic Truckee River, you will find shops, restaurants, art galleries, museums.
 There are also plenty of parks to relax such as Idlewild Park, Barbara Bennett Park, Bicentennial Park, Greater Nevada Field, and City Plaza.

 There is accommodation for every budget in Downtown.
 It may not be the district to stay if you want a quiet time but Reno, in general, is not perhaps the city for that even though it is not as busy as Las Vegas.

-Plaza Resort Club Reno Overlooking the Truckee River in Reno, Plaza Resort Club Reno is within walking distance from several casinos including the Silver Legacy, El Dorado and Harrah’s.
+budget ($): Plaza Resort Club Reno, 3-star hotel overlooks the Truckee River in Reno, within walking distance from several casinos including the Silver Legacy, El Dorado, and Harrah’s.
 It has guest rooms with free WiFi, a microwave, a refrigerator, a coffee machine, and a cable TV.FIND BEST HOTELS IN DOWNTOWN

 Huffaker Park is a place to go if you make this district your base.
 It is not huge but there is a trail a couple of miles in a loop that will make you forget you are anywhere near a city.
 It is open to all, has a little elevation, and dogs are permitted on a leash.
 As you walk, you will meet joggers and cyclists but there is room for everyone.
 In season, the wildflowers add a splash of colour.